 Multicultural education focuses the most upon the knowledge inequality that currently exists.
 This lack of access to education can be attributed to the absence of social justice and equity in our society.
-Multicultural education advocates for better opportunities for learning, especially for those who are marginalized based on the color of their skin, or where they come from.
+The goal of multicultural education is to advocate for better opportunities for learning, especially for those who are marginalised based on the colour of their skin, or where they come from.

-Multicultural education plays a crucial role in forming a public opinion by leading the debate and discussion on topics such as- educational, economic and social equity.
+The goal of multicultural education is to lead debate and discussion on topics such as educational, economic and social equity.
 It can shape public discourse through advocacy, position papers, policy statements, press releases, and other strategies.
 It separates itself from conventional wisdom to look beyond for fresh vein of thoughts and ideas (The National Association for Multicultural Education, 2020).

 Multicultural education is transformative to our society as it fixes the fundamentals.
-By providing a multicultural education to our children we can guide them to become better and more responsible adults tomorrow.
-Brick-by-brick we can build a more equitable socio-economic world.
+By providing a multicultural education to our children, we can guide them to become better and more responsible adults tomorrow.
+Brick-by-brick, the goal of multicultural education is to build a more equitable socio-economic world.

 Koppelman, K. (2011).
 What Are the Goals of Multicultural Education?